What is RevPAR?

 Why is calculating RevPAR important?

-In essence, RevPAR serves as a diagnostic tool.
+RevPAR calculation is crucial as it serves as an excellent performance metric.
 It highlights areas of success and pinpoints sectors that might need attention or innovation.
 By regularly monitoring and analysing this metric, hoteliers can make proactive decisions, optimise their strategies, and ensure they’re always a step ahead in the ever-evolving hospitality landscape.

 More revenue, less work